KhaledMoataz/Automated-Laser-Turret/README.md

 # Automated Laser Turret

-A prototype for a missle base, where it detects strange objects that enters its range and fire on them.
+A prototype for a missle defence, where it detects strange objects that enters its range and fire on them.
 The turret has 2 degrees of freedom (rotation around x axis and z axis).

 ## Modes of Operation
 Power Button : Select Mode